srdusr/srdwm/README.md

 cargo run -p srdwm
 ```

-Backend selection is automatic: Wayland if `WAYLAND_DISPLAY` or
+The backend is chosen automatically: Wayland when `WAYLAND_DISPLAY` or
-`XDG_SESSION_TYPE=wayland` is set, X11 otherwise (override by unsetting
+`XDG_SESSION_TYPE=wayland` is set, X11 otherwise.
+Unset those variables
-those env vars).
-To try it without touching your real session, run it
+to force X11.

-against a nested server:
+To try it without disturbing your session, run it nested:

 ```bash
 Xephyr :99 -screen 1280x800 &